Skip to content

 File Request Links > Google Drive file requests

-Google Drive lacks native file request functionality but reliable workarounds exist through third-party tools like FileDrop and File Request Pro that create upload forms connecting to your Drive or using Google Forms with limitations requiring user authentication.
+Google Drive has no native file request feature but workarounds exist through third-party tools like FileDrop and File Request Pro that create upload forms connecting to your Drive, or using Google Forms which requires uploader authentication.